 Notes

-*Feel free to use your favorite granola to replace the oat/pecan mixture.
-I would still stir the granola with 1 tablespoon coconut oil or melted butter.
+*Feel free to use your favorite granola to replace the oat/nut mixture.
+You will still need to stir the granola with 1 tablespoon coconut oil or melted butter.

 *Spices other than cinnamon are optional.
 If you don't have one or more on-hand, just leave it out.
 And feel free to add more or less of any spice.